00mjk/isomorfeus-project/ruby/isomorfeus-data/docs/common_api.md

   Typical use is from component callbacks, component preload blocks, component event handlers or outside of components, but not from within render blocks.

-For creating the `execute_save` block must be defined, see below.
+For creating the `execute_create` block must be defined, to execute the actual creation of data.
+This block is executed within the instance und must return self.
+Returning nil indicates that the create failed for some reason.
+Alternatively a exception may be thrown.

 ### Saving Data